worldpossible/RACHEL5/README.md

 sed -i '/<b>DataPost is not/s/<\/p>/<\/b><\/p>/' /media/RACHEL/rachel/modules/en-datapost/rachel-index.php

 # XXX at this point, the stats page no longer works -- something in php changed?
+# XXX nope! emule copies over it's own version of background.php from /opt/emulewebservice/config/media/RACHEL/rachel/admin/background.php
+# XXX this takes place in the install_emulewebservice.sh script
+# XXX revert to the version we installed above from contentshell-4.1.2

 # OK, how about:
 apt install npm